swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

     Input: a Stack plus other parameters
     Output: a new Stack

 Next, what should the order of the parameters be?
 Should the stack parameter come first or last?
 If you remember the discussion of [designing functions for partial application](/posts/partial-application), you will remember that the most changeable thing should come last.
-You’ll see shortly that this guideline will be born out.
+Youâ€™ll see shortly that this guideline will be born out.

 Finally, the function can be made more concise by using pattern matching in the function parameter itself, rather than using a `let` in the body of the function.